DAJ0612/OCL_Source_Code/README.md

 # Datasets
-Four demo datasets are located in the Data folder, it comprises one pure ordinal dataset DS, one pure nominal dataset ZO, and two mixture datasets BC and HR, respectively.
+Four demo datasets are located in the Data folder, it comprises one pure ordinal dataset VT, one pure nominal dataset ZO, and two mixture datasets BC and AP, respectively.
 # Code information
 All codes are written in Matlab.
 The functionality of each section is as follows:
 The Metrics folder contains code for evaluating clustering performance.
 The OCL_alg folder contains the code details of the OCL algorithm.